gradle/gradle/platforms/core-runtime/INSTRUMENTATION.md

     sources --> compileAndInstrument --> classes
 ```

-#### Closer look at instrumentation of an individual Jars or class directories
+#### Closer look at transformation of an individual Jars or class directories

-Instrumentation is done by modifying the bytecode of the plugin's jar or class directory.
+Transformation is done by modifying the bytecode of the plugin's jar or class directory.
-This is true for configuration cache instrumentation and for API bytecode upgrades.
+This is true for configuration cache instrumentation and for the API bytecode upgrades.

-We instrument every class of a jar with the ASM ClassVisitor.
+We transform every class of a jar with the ASM ClassVisitor.
 The main class with the class level instrumentation logic is [InstrumentingClassTransform.java](https://github.com/gradle/gradle/blob/master/subprojects/core/src/main/java/org/gradle/internal/classpath/transforms/InstrumentingClassTransform.java).
 This class then:
 1. Discovers all interceptors via Java SPI by calling methods on [CallInterceptorRegistry.java](https://github.com/gradle/gradle/blob/903bd5ceebe212429a7c127704bf4779a7e1385d/subprojects/core/src/main/java/org/gradle/internal/classpath/intercept/CallInterceptorRegistry.java#L30)